 “You’ve Got Me Where You Want Me” was released on April 19, 1945, on the “B” side of Record #23410 with “Yah-Ta-Ta, Yah-Ta-Ta (Talk, Talk, Talk) (recorded on March 9, 1945, also a duet with Crosby) on the “A” side.
 The single peaked at #5 on the Billboard charts in late 1945.

-Here is the rare, unreleased “C” take of “Mine”
+Here is the rare, unreleased “C” take of “Mine.”

 July 31, 1951: More from Judy’s time vacationing in the French Riviera.
-Here she’s seen with good friend Noel Coward.
+Here she’s seen with her good friend Noel Coward.

 July 31, 1954: A few A Star Is Born items.
 The film had just completed its lengthy production thanks to the addition of, as noted above, “Judy’s life story set to music” (the “Born In A Trunk” sequence).
 According to that last article, Judy spent time studying “the car-hopping trade by eating lunches every day at drive-ins so she could watch the girls at work.
 Then she progressed to carrying her own tray from the kitchen and hooking it on her car.”